ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/grid-interface/_index-javascript.md

 <framework-specific-section frameworks="javascript">
 | ## Grid Options
 |
-| The `gridOptions` object is a 'one stop shop' for the entire interface into the grid.
+| The `gridOptions` object is used to configure the grid.
 The GridOptions interface supports a generic parameter for row data as detailed in [Typescript Generics](/typescript-generics).
 |
 | The example below shows the different types of items available on `gridOptions`.
 |